Explore the Guide

 What to Expect When Buying a New Home

 Buying a new construction home follows a clear rhythm.
-While every journey is a little different, understanding what typically happens at each stage can make the process feel more manageable.
+While every journey is a little different, understanding what typically happens at each stage can help create a clearer picture of what to expect along the way.

 Most buyers move through three general phases: